 Media, key-note and public engagement work

 I have talked about philosophy on BBC 2’s Newsnight, the Culture Show, on BBC Radio 3 and 4, RTE-1 and ABC Australia; and am a BBC New Generation Thinker.
 I’ve written for publications including the Financial Times, The Times, the Guardian, the Spectator and WIRED.
-I run the Centre’s blog, and also my own blog, which has 30,000 visitors a month.
-I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, Latitude, Wilderness, Bestiival, the School of Life, the Sunday Assembly, the British Museum and the RSA.
+I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, Latitude, Burning Man, Wilderness, Bestiival, the School of Life, the Sunday Assembly, the British Museum and the RSA.

 I help to run the London Philosophy Club, which is the biggest philosophy club in the world, with 10,000 members (as of May 2018).